eurofurence/reg-payment-cncrd-adapter/README.md

 go test -covermode=atomic -coverpkg=./internal/... ./...
 ```

-## Contract Testing

-This microservice uses [pact-go](https://github.com/pact-foundation/pact-go#installation) for contract tests.

-Before you can run the contract tests in this repository, you need to run the consumer side contract tests
-in the [reg-payment-service](https://github.com/eurofurence/reg-payment-service) to generate
-the contract specifications.
-It is sufficient to just run what's under `test/contract/consumer`.

-You are expected to clone that repository into a directory called `reg-payment-service`
-right next to this repository.
-If you wish to place your contract specs somewhere else, simply change the
-path or URL in `test/contract/producer/setup_ctr_test.go`.

 ## Open Issues and Ideas

 We track open issues as GitHub issues on this repository once it becomes clear what exactly needs to be done.